amirKacem/AzIaaS/3TierApp/Document.md

-Sparse checkout is currently blocked by bug. https://github.com/actions/checkout/issues/1602#issuecomment-2048656906 Resume once the 'Deploy Virtual machines' step in the 'AzPSImageInfraDeploymentWithApproval' workflow populates the resource group name in the end correctly.
+Currently the 'Sparse checkout' feature is blocked by bug. https://github.com/actions/checkout/issues/1602#issuecomment-2048656906

-Potential Tables: vNet details, NSG rules, VM details, storage account restrictions
+One could get more detailed in their implementation of the code.

-RG name, KV, Sa, secret, admin name,
+Potential Tables: vNet details, NSG rules, VM details, storage account restrictions Potential environment variables: RG name, KV, Sa, secret, admin name,

-Put your tabularizable configuration in a markdown table.
-And the other configurations in a hash table.
+One could put all tabularizable configuration in a markdown table and the other configurations in a hash table.
-You get a single source of truth for configuration and documentation.
+This gives you a single source of truth for configuration and documentation unlike other declarative methods that could result in a doc-config mismatch.
-And adding to configuration doesn't require you to add to the code
+And adding to configuration doesn't require you to add to the code.

 = Correct, Deterministic, Efficient, Robust, Maintainable, Testable, Reliable, Reusable, Flexible, Scalable, Secure, BAU\BC lang parity https://www.geeksforgeeks.org/software-engineering-characteristics-of-good-software